DigitalInBlue/Celero/README.md

 { /* Nothing to do */ }
 ```

-It is important that if your measurements use a test fixture, that your baseline (even if fixed) should use a test fixture as well.
+It is important that if your measurements use a test fixture, your baseline (even if fixed) should use a test fixture as well.
 Features such as User-Defined Measurements (UDMs) look to the baseline class to detect if other features are present.
 If the baseline does not use a test fixture, Celero will not know that other classes do use a test fixture that offers a UDM.

 ### User-Defined Measurements (UDM)

 Celero, by default, measures the execution time of your experiments.
-If you want to measure anything else, say for example the number of page faults via [PAPI](http://icl.cs.utk.edu/projects/papi/wiki/PAPIC:Overview), *user-defined measurements* are for you.
+If you want to measure anything else, say, for example, the number of page faults via [PAPI](http://icl.cs.utk.edu/projects/papi/wiki/PAPIC:Overview), *user-defined measurements* are for you.

 Adding user-defined measurements consists of three steps: